Health Policy and Administration, B.S. (University College)

 5. Health services research and policy organizations (health policy research groups, industry trade groups, etc.);

-6. Local, state, and federal health agencies (local health departments, state Department of Health, federal Department of Health and Human Services, etc.).
+6. Local, state, and federal health agencies and public health organizations (local public health departments, state Department of Health, federal Department of Health and Human Services, etc.).

 MORE INFORMATION ABOUT HEALTH POLICY AND ADMINISTRATION